statpascal/emul99/readme.md

 files load cartridges, activate optional hardware and configure file names/directories for disk images.

-If no config file is given as argument, the default file "ti99.cfg" is used.
+If no config file is given as argument, the default file *ti99.cfg* is used.
-Configuration files for some cartridges and the UCSD system are povided as examples in the "bin" directory.
-All options are shown and described in "example.cfg".
+Example configuration files for some cartridges and the UCSD system are povided in the *bin* directory.
+All options are shown and described in *example.cfg*.

 Options may also be specified on the command line, overriding previous values (except P-code GROM files).
-E.g., to apply the "Disk Manager" to a a disk different from the one given in the config file the command
+E.g., to apply the *Disk Manager* to a a disk different from the one given in the config file the command

     bin/emul99 bin/diskman.cfg fdc_dsk1=diskimages/disk1.dsk

 may be used.

 Pathes given in config file are relative to the location of the config file while pathes provided on the command line are relative to the current working directory.
+Absolute pathes (starting with a slash '/') may also be used.

 It is not possible to change any part of the configuration (e.g., disk images or cartridges) while the emulator is running.
 This can be mitigated